In this post, you will learn all you need to know about the arras ceremony, a Latin wedding tradition.

-At a traditional Hispanic wedding ceremony, the groom gives the bride 13 coins as a promise that he will provide for the family and share all his treasure with her.
+In the traditional arras giving and meaning, the groom gives the bride 13 coins as a promise that he will provide for the family and share all his treasure with her.
 The bride accepts the coins stating that she will be a careful administrator of their wealth.
 Today, since both partners are ordinarily bread winners, this beautiful custom continues to reflect the religious & spiritual intent of a united couple managing finances, sharing their abundance and caring for each other through prayer.

 Twelve of the coins represent the 12 months of the year.
 The 13th, which is representative of Jesus, is added as a reminder to the couple to always share with others who are in need.